Just Stats Baby: Week 13 vs the Washington Football Team

 Nate Hobbs gets tested in coverage.

-Nate Hobbs's rookie year has been a surprise, and he appears as a steal in the 2021 draft.
+Nate Hobbs's rookie year has been a surprise, and he appears to be a steal in the 2021 draft.
 His blitzing and tackling ability has helped the Raiders stop the run and pass.
-Last Sunday was his first time facing real targets, and it led to an up and down day.
+Last Sunday was his first time facing real targets, and it led to an up-and-down day.

 Wide receiver and tight ends saw four targets vs. Hobbs leading to four receptions and 41 yards.
 Hobbs gave up a big reception on the last drive that helped the Football Team secure the game-winning field goal.
 Adam Humphries gave him issues catching three passes and two first downs vs. Hobbs, one of those on the last drive.